alipala/hybrid-test-automation/docs/test_plan.md

 This test plan describes required test activities

 ## 2. Test Objects
-[AIS](https://outsystems-commerce-tst.ah.nl/AIS/) is a web application that handles item changes as published by suppliers.
+It is a web application that handles item changes as published by suppliers.
 This test suite is related critical functionalities, pages and page elements.

 ## 3. Tested Features